temporalio/documentation/docs-src/concepts/what-is-remote-data-encoding.md

   - explanation
 ---

-Remote data encoding is exposing your Payload Codec via HTTP to support remote encoding and decoding.
+Remote data encoding is exposing your Payload Codec via HTTP endpoints to support remote encoding and decoding.

 Running your encoding remotely allows you to use it with `tctl` to encode/decode data for several commands including `tctl workflow start` and with Temporal Web UI to encode and decode data in your Workflow Execution details view.